-Nobody plans to become addicted to drugs or alcohol, yet it happens often.
+No one ever expects to find themselves dependent on drugs or alcohol, yet it happens more often than we may realize.
 Plenty of people can enjoy the occasional alcoholic drink or take prescribed pain medications and still lead a healthy life.
 But addiction develops slowly over time, which is why it can be easy to miss the early warning signs.

-When a person's frequent use of alcohol or drugs starts to cause health problems, or the inability to take care of responsibilities, it may be that a Substance Use Disorder (SUD) is present.
+When a person's frequent use of alcohol or drugs starts to cause health problems, or the inability to take care of responsibilities, it may be that a substance use disorder (SUD) is present.